-The Mental Capacity Act gives a helpful framework for working through some of the issues around a person with a learning disability entering into a tenancy arrangement;
+The Mental Capacity Act gives a helpful framework for working through some of the issues:

 - We must always start with the assumption of capacity.
 Most people understand the basics of a tenancy agreement which come down to having to pay money and look after your home in return for being able to live there in peace and enjoyment.
 There is no need to have an in depth understanding of tenancy law to have a tenancy as indeed is the case for most of the population. - Any decision must be taken in the person's best interest.
 It is not acceptable to simply state that because a person does not understand the basics of a tenancy that they should not have one.
-It would be difficult to argue that a person with a learning disability should have to accept a housing arrangement such as residential care just because they lack mental capacity, when in residential care the person would not enjoy the rights and benefits of having their own home.
+It would be difficult to argue that a person should have to accept a housing arrangement such as residential care just because they lack mental capacity, when in residential care the person would not enjoy the rights and benefits of having their own home.

 The Mental Capacity Act also has statutory guidance for people who lack capacity to enter into a contract for goods and services.
 There is no clarification to date on whether housing comes under goods and services.
 Many landlords however, accept that in practice there is little risk in issuing a secure tenancy to a person who lacks capacity and do so more and more.
-The law does however need clarification as this leaves landlords in an unclear position and people with learning disabilities at risk of being denied a tenancy.
-Housing Options offers a useful factsheet on Mental Capacity and tenancy.
+The law does however need clarification as this leaves landlords in an unclear position and people at risk of being denied a tenancy.
+Housing Options8 offers a useful factsheet on Mental Capacity and tenancy.